tartanrunner25/WRF-STILT_tutorial/Guide.md

 For cases were you are converting multiple WRF files, feel free to use the shell script provided within this repository `runarw.sh` and edit it accordingly.

+When running the ARL converter code, you should hopefully see the following lines being printed to your screen:

+> Using an existing decoding configuration: WRFDATA.CFG<br>
+> Using an existing encoding configuration: ARLDATA.CFG<br>
+>  NOTICE pakset:<br>
+>  Number of index records =            1<br>
+>  Number of records /time =          594<br>
+>  NOTICE pakini: start initialization rec =            1<br>
+>  NOTICE pakini:   end initialization rec =          594<br>
+> Initialized accumulated precip from file: WRFRAIN.BIN<br>
+> Completed:           15           9          11          18           0<br>

 <br>
 <br>

 # Running HYSPLIT-STILT with WRF ARL files

 :warning: If you are using HYSPLIT-SILT v2020-05-24 (version 5), there may be compatibility issues with ARL converted WRF files. :warning:

+Hopefull

 # References